-Break-down each activity into individual costs associated with that activity.
+Break down each activity into individual costs associated with that activity.
 A group of all these individual costs associated with that activity is known as a cost pool.
 To explain it again, a cost pool is the group of all individual costs associated with an activity.
-For e.g., for an activity called processing, individual costs will be cutting costs, stitching costs, coloring costs, inspecting costs, etc. If we group all these four costs, we will get a cost pool called processing costs.
+E.g. for an activity called processing, individual costs will be cutting costs, stitching costs, coloring costs, inspecting costs, etc. If we group all these four costs, we will get a cost pool called processing costs.

 Identify Cost Drivers

 Identify cost drivers for each activity.
-A cost driver is a unit of activity which changes the costs associated with that activity.
-For e.g. for a cost pool like purchase costs, this unit can be the number of parts (sheets of cloth in our case of manufacturing clothes) purchased.
+A cost driver is a unit of activity that changes the costs associated with that activity.
+E.g., for a cost pool like purchase costs, this unit can be the number of parts (sheets of cloth in our case of manufacturing clothes) purchased.
 For a cost pool such as processing costs, man-hours usage can be the cost driver.